thebkv/bkv/ruth01.md

 ## BKV Insight

-Ruth 1 is about **return beginning before restoration is visible**.
+Ruth 1 is about **turning back toward God while you are still empty**.

-The chapter opens with famine in Bethlehem.
-Elimelech takes Naomi and their two sons into Moab looking for relief, but the household that leaves Bethlehem together does not remain together.
-Elimelech dies.
-Mahlon and Chilion marry Ruth and Orpah, and eventually both sons die as well.
-Naomi is left in Moab with two widowed daughters-in-law and no visible continuation of the family she brought there.

-Then she hears that something has changed in Bethlehem:

-> “the LORD had visited his people in giving them bread.”

-That news turns the chapter around.

-Naomi does not return because her losses have been repaired.
+Naomi does not return to Bethlehem because her life has been repaired.

 Her husband is still dead.

 Her sons are still dead.

-She has no new household waiting for her in Bethlehem.
-She simply hears that bread has returned and begins moving toward it.
+She has no grandson, no restored inheritance, and no idea that Boaz will soon enter the story.

+She returns because she hears:

+> “the LORD had visited his people in giving them bread.”

+That is enough to change her direction.

-This makes Ruth 1 a chapter about direction before resolution. **Naomi starts home while she is still empty.**
+Naomi rises and starts home while she is still carrying everything that happened in Moab.

+This is the first movement of Ruth for the disciple.

+**You do not have to be restored before you return.**

+Return is how the journey of restoration begins.

+Naomi had left Bethlehem during famine.
+Now she hears that bread has returned, so she turns back toward the place she left.

+But Ruth is making an even larger decision.

-Ruth's movement is different.
-Naomi is returning to something she once knew, while Ruth is leaving everything familiar.
-Naomi even gives Ruth a reasonable opportunity to turn back.
-Orpah accepts it, but Ruth cleaves to Naomi and makes the decision that governs the rest of the book:
+Naomi is returning to something she already knows.
+Ruth is leaving everything she knows.

+Naomi tells her to go back to her people and her gods.
+Ruth refuses.

-> “thy people shall be my people, and thy God my God.”
+> “whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God.”

-Ruth chooses the direction before she knows what it will provide.
+Ruth chooses her direction before she knows what waits for her there.

-She knows nothing about Boaz.
+She does not know about Boaz.

-She knows nothing about the field.
+She does not know about the field.

+She does not know that she will find favor, protection, covering, marriage, or a son.

+She certainly cannot see David.

-She knows nothing about the kinsman-redeemer.
+She simply knows where she now belongs.

-She has no promise of marriage, inheritance, or children.

-She chooses Naomi's people and Naomi's God without seeing any of those things ahead of her.
+That makes Ruth's cleaving one of the deepest movements in the chapter.
+She leaves the familiar world behind and binds herself to Naomi, Naomi's people, and Naomi's God without being shown the outcome first.

+For the disciple, return therefore involves more than going back to a place.

+It is a change of allegiance and direction.

-That is why the road back to Bethlehem carries two transformations at once. **Naomi returns because she has heard that provision has returned at the source.
-Ruth goes because she has chosen where she belongs.**
+Naomi turns back because she has heard that provision has returned at the source.

-When they finally arrive, Naomi is physically home but has not yet experienced herself as restored.
-She tells the women of Bethlehem:
+Ruth goes with her because she has chosen where she belongs.

+Then they arrive in Bethlehem.

+And this is where the chapter becomes especially important.

+Nothing immediately changes for Naomi.

+The women recognize her, but Naomi tells them:

 > “Call me not Naomi, call me Mara.”

-Then:
+She says:

 > “I went out full, and the LORD hath brought me home again empty.”

-Her grief is real.
-Ruth does not ask us to deny it.
-Naomi has lost her husband and both sons, and returning to the right place does not instantly change the way she understands what has happened.
+Naomi is home, but she does not feel restored.

+That distinction matters.

+A disciple can turn toward God and still feel the effects of everything that came before.
+Returning does not instantly remove grief, repair every consequence, restore every relationship, or reveal what God is going to do next.

+Naomi has crossed the boundary.

+Her understanding has not caught up with where she now stands.

+She looks at herself and sees emptiness.

-But the narrator sees more than Naomi can see.
+But the narrator gives us one more piece of information:

-Immediately after Naomi calls herself empty, the chapter closes:

 > “they came to Bethlehem in the beginning of barley harvest.”

-That is the governing tension of Ruth 1.

-**Naomi sees emptiness while the story has already entered harvest.**

-Restoration has not happened yet.
-The chapter does not pretend that it has.
-What has changed is the direction.
-Naomi has returned to the place where provision is beginning, and Ruth has bound herself to the people and God through whom the rest of the story will unfold.

-Ruth 1 therefore establishes an important distinction for the whole book:

-**return is not the same thing as restoration.**

-Return places the person where restoration can begin.

----

-## Canonical History & Context

-### In the Days When the Judges Ruled

-Ruth opens:

-> “Now it came to pass in the days when the judges ruled…”

-This places the story during the period of Judges, before Israel's monarchy.

-That setting becomes especially important when we reach the end of the book.
-Judges closes with Israel having no king and repeatedly describes a society struggling with covenant disorder.
-Ruth begins inside that same period, but instead of following armies, judges, and national crises, it follows the decisions of one household.

-Its scale is small:

-a famine,

-a family,

-three widows,

-a field,

-a landowner,

-a marriage,

-a child.

-Yet Ruth ends by naming David.

-The household story taking place “in the days when the judges ruled” eventually becomes part of the line of Israel's king.

-### Bethlehem-Judah

-Bethlehem lies within Judah.

-Its Hebrew name, **בֵּית לֶחֶם — Beth-lehem**, naturally contains the ordinary words for **house** and **bread/food**.
-The ancient origin of the place-name should not be pressed beyond what can be established, but the resonance within Ruth is difficult to miss because the narrative itself repeatedly develops the problem of food.

-The story begins with famine in Bethlehem.

-Naomi later hears that the LORD has visited His people:

-> “in giving them bread.”

-She returns to Bethlehem.

-Then the chapter ends at barley harvest.

-The movement is built into the narrative:

-**famine
-→ departure
-→ bread restored
-→ return
-→ harvest beginning**

-### Moab

-Moab lay east of the Dead Sea and had a complicated relationship with Israel.

-Genesis traces Moab to Lot.
-Numbers records Balak king of Moab seeking Balaam's help against Israel, and Deuteronomy remembers the Moabites as people who did not meet Israel with bread and water during the wilderness journey.

-That history gives weight to the narrator's repeated identification of Ruth as a Moabite.

-Yet Ruth moves against the old national pattern.
-She leaves Moab, binds herself to an Israelite widow, chooses Israel as her people, and names Israel's God as her God.

-The rest of the book will show how far that decision carries her.

----

-## Natural Reading

-### Ruth 1:1–2 — Famine Produces Departure

-> “Now it came to pass in the days when the judges ruled, that there was a famine in the land.”

-### What Happens

-Elimelech leaves Bethlehem-Judah with Naomi and their sons, Mahlon and Chilion.
-They go into Moab intending to sojourn there.

-### The Key

-The family moves because of a real problem: famine.

-Ruth does not explicitly condemn Elimelech for leaving, so the interpretation should not depend upon turning the departure into an act of rebellion.
-The functional movement is enough.

-The expected place of provision can no longer sustain the household, and pressure produces relocation.

-### BKV

-The chapter begins when scarcity changes direction.

-A person may leave familiar ground because what once sustained life appears unable to do so anymore.
-The important question in Ruth is what happens after that departure and what eventually causes the direction to reverse.
+Naomi sees what she lost.

+The reader is shown what has begun.

+She says she is empty while standing at the beginning of harvest.

+And Ruth is standing beside her.

+That matters because Ruth herself is already part of the answer Naomi cannot yet see.
+In Chapter 4, the women of Bethlehem will say that Ruth is better to Naomi than seven sons.

+The woman Naomi tried to send away is already walking with her into restoration.

+This is why Ruth 1 does not end with Naomi being restored.

+It ends with her being **in the right place for restoration to begin**.

+That is the message for the disciple.

+Sometimes the first faithful movement is simply to turn back toward God while the life still looks empty.

+You may not yet see the field.

+You may not know the name Boaz.

+You may not understand how the inheritance can be restored.

+The beginning is the turn.

+Ruth 1 therefore establishes the first movement of the whole book:

+**EMPTINESS → RETURN**

+Chapter 2 will show what happens after the return:

+**RETURN → PROVISION**

+Chapter 3 will move from provision toward covering.

+Chapter 4 will bring the whole matter into right order through redemption.

+But Ruth begins here.

+Naomi hears that there is bread in Bethlehem.

+She rises.

+Ruth cleaves to her.

+And they turn toward home.

 ---